esong501/Pokemon-Green-Rock/README.md

         - L: display IVs
         - R: display EVs
         - Start: display stats
+- you can now "change gears" on the bike by pressing R!

 ### Moves: (Most have been changed to their Gen 7+ attributes)
 - Cut